The Best Restaurants In White Center guide image

 Tock logo

 Ordering Mickey Mouse pancakes and egg foo young during the same meal is possible at Young's.
 This spot serves diner classics alongside a full lineup of Chinese and Thai dishes, and it’s perfect for sliding in on a Sunday morning when no one can agree on what to eat.
-While the sticky garlic fried chicken, pad see ew, and lo mein are hits, the best thing here is hidden in fine print on the menu—the “loco moco style” option on the hamburger steak entree.
+While the sticky garlic fried chicken, pad see ew, and lo mein are hits, the best thing here is hidden in the menu's fine print—the “loco moco style” option on the hamburger steak entree.
 It’s an extra two dollars, but that’s a small price to pay for greatness in the form of a charred patty over soft white rice and topped with grilled onions, a runny egg, and brown gravy that floods the entire plate.

 This is the best bakery in White Center.
 Salvadorean Bakery And Restaurant creates works of art in the form of tres leches cakes and savory Salvadoran treats.
 These—plus their pupusas and pañuelos—are so good that on first bite, you might feel compelled to introduce yourself to everyone in the kitchen since they'll be seeing a lot more of you.
 It does get busy on the weekends, so swing in during the weekday to pick up your pastries while enjoying a tamale or Salvadoran breakfast plate.
 Don’t forget a horchata to wash it all down.

 This strip mall restaurant has the best Vietnamese food in White Center.
-A specialty is their Mì Quảng Đà Lạt— a noodle soup with spareribs, pork belly, and egg, topped with peanuts and fried onions that give phở a run for its money.
-On Saturdays they have live music from 7-9pm, and we can't think of a better night spent than eating egg rolls to the sound of a funk band.
+A specialty is their Mì Quảng Đà Lạt—a noodle soup with spareribs, pork belly, and egg, topped with peanuts and fried onions that give phở a run for its money.
+On Saturdays, they have live music from 7-9pm, and we can't think of a better night spent than eating egg rolls to the sound of a funk band.

 Have you ever walked by a Starbucks and then immediately walked by another Starbucks?
 This scenario also plays out at Taqueria La Fondita #1 and Taqueria La Fondita #2, duplicate taco trucks within a two-block radius—only they serve horchata and excellent tacos instead of burnt coffee and cake pops.
 The adobada is tender, with fatty pieces melting into crispy pork bites, and the carne asada has a strong char that seals in the meat’s flavor like a padlock.
 Before a walk through White Center Heights Park, hit either location.